jessehattabaugh/ponies/README.md

 ## Lifecycle Callbacks

-[Custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) often need to do setup when they are first created or attached to the DOM, clean up after they are detached, or perform custom tasks when their attributes are changed.
+[Custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) often need to do setup when they are first created or attached to the DOM, clean up after they are detached, or custom tasks when their attributes are changed.
 [Lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements#Lifecycle_callbacks) are functions that you provide to handle these events.
-Ponies assigns these functions to every instance of your component, so you can refer to the current element using `this`.
+Ponies assigns these functions as methods of every instance of your component, so you can refer to the current element using `this`.

 ```js
 ponies.register({